kudlai/survey-deployment/README.md

 # Deployment instruction
-Install dependencies on the control host (git and ansible).
+Install dependencies on the control host (Git and Ansible).

 ```
 apt update